Jan196-cell/market-website-refactor/README.md

 https://jan196-cell.github.io/market-website-refactor/

-You can see a snapshot of the website on the photo attached below.
+You can also see a snapshot of the website on the photo attached below:

 ![image](https://github.com/Jan196-cell/market-website-refactor/assets/127429313/6201a192-13d1-4cfc-92a7-7835c0066072)

 ## Installation